ynniv/deposits/index.md

 **Infrastructure Specialization**: Different entities can focus on their strengths:
 - Channel partners can focus on Lightning infrastructure
-- Vault operators can focus on user experience
+- Vault operators can focus on depositor experience
 - Recovery agents can specialize in dispute resolution
 - Natural separation allows each party to optimize their role

-**User Privacy**: Users need only share:
+**Depositor Privacy**: Depositors need only share:
 - A public key for deposit control
 - Authorization signatures for transactions
 - No personal information is required by the protocol